-The abstract (300 words maximum) and the submission should be sent to: email@example.com.
+In order to submit both an abstract and article please visit our publisher’s website: https://journals.tplondon.com/agonist/about/submissions.
+You will be required to create an account through their website in order to make a submission.
 Once approved by the The Agonist Editorial Board, a deadline will be determined for the submission.
 The response time may vary from 2-5 weeks, so please be patient.

 - All submissions must be submitted as a double-spaced Word-document, using a point twelve TNR (12) font with 1” margins on all sides.
 For footnotes, please use point ten (10) font.